-How To Increase Windows 10 Performance By Deleting Temp Files At Every Start Up:- Whenever a file is created, correspondingly a temporarily file is also created with the extension .TMP.
+How To Increase Windows 10 and windows 11 Performance By Deleting Temp Files At Every Start Up:- Whenever a file is created, correspondingly a temporarily file is also created with the extension .TMP.
 These temporary files pile up in the hard drive space until you delete them.
 So what’s the problem with that, you may wonder.
 The more the space occupied in the hard drive by unwanted files, the lower the system performance would be.
 You can delete the temporary files either manually or you can assign a batch file to do this job for you.
 Both the ways are explained in detail through the following steps.
 So what are you waiting for?
 Let’s all work together for a better world which has efficient PCs.

 Delete Temporary Files Automatically At Every Start Up

 Want to be a little more techy?
 Or too lazy to clean up the temporary files every single time?
 Well, then let’s write a quick batch file which will do the job for you at every single startup.

 1 – Launch Notepad.
 You can quickly launch the Notepad by opening the Run dialog box and by typing in Notepad and hitting enter key.
 You can open the Run dialog box by pressing the WIN+R keys together.